 What to do?
 Capture and get the swan to an avian vet, always a challenge to accomplish.

 There is nothing more distressing for me than seeing someone purchase a breeding pair of swans for the sole purpose of having cygnets.... just because they're cute.
 Then, when cygnets arrive, what do they do?

 The Foundation has a tenet of its existence to not allow proliferation of the species without this being a responsibility accepted by the new owners.
 Thus, in filling its territories and in placing cygnets outside of Longboat Key, we simply will not provide breeding pairs to someone who does not fully understand the obligations of creating new life.

 But we have to look inward into our adopted solution, same gender pairing.
 Does it "work"?
 Is it "ethical'?
 Is it "contrary" to what occurs in nature?

 It certainly works.
-In both males and females, while the original pairing held for a period of time, the swans do their own evaluation and will cohabitate as they please.
+In both males and females, while the original pairing will hold for a period of time, the swans do their own evaluation and will cohabitate as they please.
 Thus, we end up with threesomes and loners as well as loyal pairs of both females and males.

 It is ethical when you consider that a grouping of swans cavort, share food sources, stay on guard while others sleep, and communicate in ways I'd like to understand myself.
 While they do not enjoy the pleasures of the opposite sex, perhaps out-of-sight out-of-mind applies.
 Yes, it does restrict nature, but it provides a harmony that allows them to live good and long lives.